benleov/solarmonj/README.md

 To run this project you will need:

-* SUNTWINS 5000TL Series Inverter
+* [SUNTWINS 5000TL Series Inverter] (http://jfytech.com.au/service/)
-* RS232 to USB converter [e.g.](http://www.comsol.com.au/Products-by-Category/USB-Converters/USB2-DB9M-02)
+* [RS232 to USB converter] (http://www.comsol.com.au/Products-by-Category/USB-Converters/USB2-DB9M-02)
-* Some flavour of Linux
+* Some flavour of Linux (Tested on Raspberry Pi)

 ### Building